mehulagg/gitlab_test/doc/development/code_review.md

 ### Review process for high priority merge requests

-A merge request may benefit from being considered as "high priority" for various reasons including that it is needed to meet a critical customer need such as features that are needed by a single large customer or a large number of customers ([which in this case should have a corresponding issue with the planning-priority label](https://about.gitlab.com/handbook/product/product-management/process/#prioritization)).
+A merge request may benefit from being considered as "high priority" for various reasons including that it is needed to meet a critical customer need such as features that are needed by a single large customer or a large number of customers ([which in this case it is recommended to have a corresponding issue with the planning-priority label](https://about.gitlab.com/handbook/product/product-management/process/#prioritization)).

 High-priority merge requests should reduce the time between iterations of feedback via employing best practices such as:

-- High-priority merge requests should be reviewed more than once per business day for new updates from the author and maintainer (vs. within 2 business days for merge requests that are not a high priority).
+- It is recommended that high-priority merge requests are reviewed more than once per business day for new updates from the author and maintainer (vs. within 2 business days for merge requests that are not a high priority).
-- The author should consider finding a maintainer that shares many of their same working hours.
+- It is recommended that the author considers finding a maintainer that shares many of their same working hours.
 - Those involved with the merge request can use the maintainers Slack channel to ask who is available and interested in tackling a given merge request to let maintainers have the opportunity to volunteer for a specific high priority merge request.
-- The author and maintainer should primarily coordinate via merge request comments.
+- It is recommended that the author and maintainer primarily coordinate via merge request comments.
 They are also encouraged to coordinate via Slack and/or Zoom as needed to reduce the cycle time (and summarizing and/or linking those discussions via merge request comments).
 See [Efficiency](https://about.gitlab.com/company/culture/all-remote/asynchronous/#evaluating-efficiency).
 Using Slack and/or Zoom is discouraged for merge requests that are not high priority, as this can be very disruptive to standard workflow and focus.
-- The managers of the author and the maintainer should consider reducing workload and/or priorities of other work as appropriate.
+- It is recommended that the managers of the author and the maintainer consider reducing workload and/or priorities of other work as appropriate.

-High priority merge requests should *not* lower security, introduce data-loss risk, reduce availability, nor break existing functionality per the process for [prioritizing technical decisions](https://about.gitlab.com/handbook/engineering/#prioritizing-technical-decisions).
-They should also not impinge on our values including [famaily and friends first, work second](https://about.gitlab.com/handbook/values/#family-and-friends-first-work-second).
+High priority merge requests must *not* lower security, introduce data-loss risk, reduce availability, nor break existing functionality per the process for [prioritizing technical decisions](https://about.gitlab.com/handbook/engineering/#prioritizing-technical-decisions).
+They must also not impinge on our values including [famaily and friends first, work second](https://about.gitlab.com/handbook/values/#family-and-friends-first-work-second).

 This process focuses on the maintainer review rather than the first review, as the maintainer review is the most common bottleneck (due to the workload on the high workload maintainers).
 The intent is to not change the process for the first review.